pierregermain/MyDrupal/d8/bam/readme.markdown

 In the example `45-subrequest` you will see an admin page embedded in our page.

-#T13 Upgrading from D7 to D8
+# T13 Upgrading / Migrationg from D7 to D8

 ## About Knowledge